 - (404) 778-3473

-- Dr. Paul Olson specializes in laparoscopy surgery and treats patients with colorectal cancer, anal cancer and other gastrointestinal diseases.
+- Dr. Paul Olson specializes in laparoscopic surgery and treats patients with colorectal cancer, anal cancer and other gastrointestinal diseases.
+She also performs colorectal cancer screenings.

 - Assistant Professor, Division of Colorectal Surgery, Department of Surgery, Emory University School of Medicine